iverberk/doap-engineer/content/posts/building-a-successful-idp-the-human-factor.md

 Creating a community that nurtures peer-to-peer support can relieve some of the pressure from the platform team.
 This is where stellar documentation comes into play again, as it empowers users to assist each other with references and shared experiences.

-As your organization expands beyond 100 teams, diversifying documentation and support structures becomes necessary.
+As your organization expands, diversifying documentation and support structures may become necessary.
 Implementing tiered support, with specialist teams positioned between the developers and the platform team, can streamline assistance while maintaining a high standard.

 With advancements in AI and machine learning, platforms can offer personalized support, guiding users to solutions sometimes without direct human intervention.
-This burgeoning technology promises to revolutionize support but requires time and experimentation to integrate effectively.
+This upcoming technology promises to revolutionize support but requires time and experimentation to integrate effectively.

 ## Conclusion